Creasser/Blakes-Bookshelf/README.md

 ## Digital Bookcase

 This web application allows users to keep a digital version of their bookcase.
 This application uses react.js to create the frontend.
-It utilizes react-router-dom to implement client side routing to the applicaition
+It utilizes react-router-dom to implement client side routing to the applicaition.
+The backend of the applicaiton is mocked by json-server with a db.json file.